 What the rule change means for wetlands and vernal pools

 Wetlands and vernal pools provide vital support for wildlife.
 Some amphibians, in particular, rely on vernal pools to safely reproduce since, due to the ephemeral nature of the pools, fish aren't there to eat them or their eggs.
 Additionally, some amphibians must spawn in the same place they were spawned themselves.
-Migratory birds also rely on them for water and food since plants that are dormant during fall and winter months will flourish following the rains, attracting insects (which the amphibians also enjoy eating).
+Migratory birds also rely on them for water and food since plants that are dormant during fall and winter will flourish following the rains, attracting insects (which the amphibians also enjoy eating).

 Developing or polluting these areas could destroy these habitats.
 The Center for Biological Diversity says the proposed rules could accelerate the extinction of more than 75 different species, including the steelhead trout and the California tiger salamander.

 Many states, like California, have their own, more stringent rules in place, or adopted the Obama-era rules as their own.
-Other states, however, simply aren't prepared to take over or replace regulatory systems established by previous federal guidelines, some of which that date back to the George H.W.
+Other states, however, simply aren't prepared to take over or replace regulatory systems established by previous federal guidelines, some of which date back to the George H.W.
 Bush administration and were expanded by George W. Bush.

-"It is hard to overstate the impact of this," Blan Holman, managing attorney at the Southern Environmental Law Center told the Times.
+"It is hard to overstate the impact of this," Blan Holman, managing attorney at the Southern Environmental Law Center, told the Times.
 "This would be taking a sledgehammer to the Clean Water Act and rolling things back to a place we haven't been since it was passed [in 1972].
 It is a huge threat to water quality across the country."